Welcome to today's edition of the Rush 24-7 podcast.

 What an absolute shock.

-And wait till you hear why Time magazine chose him.
+And wait till you hear why Time Magazine chose him.

-L. Squisho, L. Rushmore here at the EIB Network and the Limboy Institute.
+It is a vindication of me, your host, El Squisho, El Rushbo here at the EIB network and the Limboy Institute.

-Time magazine actually actually goes out.
+Time magazine actually goes out.

-They they say Obama is president because people that don't know anything voted for him in greater numbers than anybody else.
+They say Obama is president because people that don't know anything voted for him in greater numbers than anybody else.

 And that is a testament to his strength to be able to convince people that don't know anything to vote for him.